slee981/jekyll-theme-backbone/_posts/2020-12-31-sample-of-options.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

+# Header 1
+This is ignored in the table of contents.
+This is because the post's title should be the only `<h1>` in the post.

 ## Header 2

 > This is a blockquote following a header.